Hüseyin Hilmi the Socialist: Second Congress and dissolution

 On 31 October 1920 Party prepared a second congress.
 In this congress Hüseyin Hilmi became founder and unchangeable leader.
 With this, the opposition tried to exile Hilmi and friends.
 But Hilmi and Hilmi's friends survived this opposition.
 With this, the opposition split from the party and founded the Independent Socialist Party.
 After the split, the party lost power.

 Third Congress and exiling of Hilmi

 On 8 March 1922, the party prepared a third congress.
 In this congress, Hilmi and supporters were exiled from the party.
 The party was democratic again but it did not have any effect on the outcome.
 The party was dissolved.

 Death

 On 16 November 1922, Hüseyin Hilmi was assassinated by a police officer named Ali Haydar.
-At the first, Ali Haydar said Hilmi was trying to rape him so then he killed him.
+At first, Ali Haydar said Hilmi was trying to rape him so then he killed him.
 But he changed his statement afterwards and said Hilmi was killed by unknown men.